 Bernie Sanders and Elizabeth Warren plan on going to war with tech giants like Facebook and Amazon and Yang—coming from the world of tech—wanted to work ‘with’ these companies.
 Yes, all of these monopolies want nothing more than to restrict their own growth and profits.
 All it takes is a ‘come on, guys.
 I’m serious’ from Yang wearing a backward hat, a Jason Kidd New Jersey Nets jersey while doing vape tricks.

-Yang just existed to make debates 30 minutes longer.
-Go vote for Bernie or Liz and ignore everyone else.
+Yang just existed to make debates 30 minutes longer and to earn a part time job at CNN that he’s going to hate in 3 months.
+Go vote for Bernie and ignore everyone else.